algorandfoundation/docs/docs/get-details/technical_faq.md

 -  `logic eval error: invalid {Asset|App|Account|Box} reference`

     This happens when the reference is not passed in the app call transactions in the appropriate reference field.
 By passing a reference in the transaction, the node is able to quickly load the reference into memory and have it available for the AVM runtime to consult quickly.
-See [Smart Contract Storage Limitations](#smart-contract-storage-limitations) for additional information.
+See [Box Storage Limitations](#box-storage) for additional information.

 - `logic eval error: assert failed pc=XXX`